NFL 2022 Quarterbacks

 What does a Quarterback do?

 Before we get into how the NFL looks this season, we have to analyze why the Quarterback is so important.
 As leaders of the offense, quarterbacks call plays, hand the ball to the running backs, and make passes to the receivers.
-Quarterbacks can run with the ball, especially if there's not an open receiver down field.
+Quarterbacks don’t just have to be passers.
+They can run with the ball, especially if there's not an open receiver down field.
 Simply put, the Quarterback gets things started for the offense and it all runs through him.
 While teams can succeed without an elite-level QB, it sure makes it easier when they have one who can get things done.

 Patrick Mahomes during the NFL Playoffs

 We had a lot of big name NFL quarterbacks retiring, signing big contracts, and getting traded.
-In fact, we have seen a record number of QB’s on the move in the past three years.
-The past two Super Bowls have been won by QBs in their first season with a new team.
-So let’s take a look at who was on the move in the 2022 offseason.
+In fact, we have seen a record number of QB’s on the move in the past couple years.
+So let’s take a look at who was on the move in the 2023 offseason.

 Who were the QBs picked in this year’s NFL Draft?